gspetro-NOAA/global-workflow-cloud/docs/source/noaa_csp.rst

    Figure 1 NOAA-PARALLElWORKS Home Page

-Fill the ``Username / Email`` box with your username or NOAA email (usually in "FirstName.LastName" format).
+As shown in Figure 2, Fill the ``Username / Email`` box with your username or NOAA email (usually in "FirstName.LastName" format).
 Note that the ``Username or email`` query field is case-sensitive.
 Then enter the respective ``Pin + RSA`` combination using the same RSA token application used for access to other RDHPCS machines (e.g., Hera, Gaea).